 \paragraph{Block-wise Diagonal Approximation.} In deep transformer-structured networks, the Hessian matrix is observed to be approximately block-wise diagonal according to \citep{zhang2024transformersneedadamhessian,zhang2024adamminiusefewerlearning}.
 We, therefore, apply a \emph{block-wise diagonal approximation} on the Hessian inverse in \autoref{equ:influence}.
 Given a neural network as a compositional function $f_{\vtheta} (x) = f_{\vtheta_L} \circ \cdots \circ f_{\vtheta_1} (x)$ where for $l \in [L]$, we compute the hessian inverse on each parameter block which yields a sparse estimation as $\mathrm{diag}(H_1(\vtheta)^{-1}, \dots, H_L(\vtheta)^{-1})$ \citep{grosse2023studying}.

-\paragraph{Connection between Generalized Fisher Information and Hessian Matrix.} Suppose that we train the model to minimize the negative log-likelihood objective: $\ell(y, f_{\vtheta}(x)) = - \log p(y \mid f_{\vtheta}(x))$ for all $(x,y) \in \mathcal{X} \times \mathcal{Y}$, where $p(\cdot)$ is the probability density function and $\mathcal{X}, \mathcal{Y}$ are input and output space, respectively.
+\paragraph{Connection between Generalized Fisher Information and Hessian Matrix.} Suppose that we train the model to minimize the negative log-likelihood objective: $\ell(y, f_{\vtheta}(x)) = - \log p(y \mid f_{\vtheta}(x))$ for all $(x,y) \in \mathcal{X} \times \mathcal{Y}$, where $p(\cdot)$ is the probability density function and $\mathcal{X}, \mathcal{Y}$ are input and output spaces, respectively.
 According to Bartlett’s second identity \citep{bartlett}, the second momentum of first-order gradient (i.e. Fisher Information Matrix) is equivalent to the second-order gradient matrix (Hessian) in expectation:

-Since \autoref{equ:hess2fim} replaces the second-order derivative with stable and tractable first-order gradients, the Fisher Information Matrix (FIM) is widely adopted as a valid approximation of Hessian matrix in deep networks \citep{grosse2023ekfac,kwon2024datainf,barshan2020relatifidentifyingexplanatorytraining}.
-We further extend the estimation incorporating the Generalized Fisher Information Matrix (GFIM)~\citep{hu2024adafish}, computed using matrix-form gradient multiplication without flattening the gradient vector.
-This can be seen as a more efficient form of using projections of the relevant vector products, as we will demonstrate in the following result, which provides a theoretical analysis for the insights of~\citet{hu2024adafish}. \begin{lemma} Given the matrix-form gradient on a parameter block $\vtheta$ as $\vg = \vg(\vtheta;x,y) \in \mathbb{R}^{d \times r}$, which can be flattened to a vector by $\operatorname{vec}(\vg) \in \mathbb{R}^{1 \times rd}$.
-Let $\otimes$ denote the Kronecker product, and $I_r$ denote the $r\times r$ identity matrix.
-Assume that each column of the sample gradient $\vg = \vg(\vtheta;x,y) \in \mathbb{R}^{d \times r}$ is an independent and identically distributed random vector with zero mean under the distribution $p(y \mid x, \vtheta)$ for any $\vtheta$.
+Since \autoref{equ:hess2fim} replaces the second-order gradient with stable and tractable first-order gradients, the Fisher Information Matrix (FIM) is widely adopted as a valid approximation of Hessian matrix in deep networks \citep{grosse2023ekfac,kwon2024datainf,barshan2020relatifidentifyingexplanatorytraining}.
+We further extend the Generalized Fisher Information Matrix (GFIM)~\citep{hu2024adafish} to yield a low-rank formulation of influence function.
+With some idealized assumptions, we claim the Lemma \ref{lem:gfim} following the insights from ~\citet{yang2022efficient} and \citet{hu2024adafish}. \begin{lemma} Given the matrix-form gradient on a parameter block $\vtheta$ as $\vg = \vg(\vtheta;x,y) \in \mathbb{R}^{d \times r}$, which can be flattened to a vector by $\operatorname{vec}(\vg) \in \mathbb{R}^{1 \times rd}$.
+Let $\otimes$ denotes the Kronecker product, $I_r$ denotes $r\times r$ identity matrix.
+Assume that each column of the sample gradient $\vg = \vg(\vtheta;x,y) \in \mathbb{R}^{d \times r}$ is independent and identically distributed random vector with zero mean under the distribution $p(y \mid x, \vtheta)$ for any $\vtheta$.
 We have: